The Role of Vitamin D in Dental Recovery

 To optimize your vitamin D levels, consider the following strategies:

 Sun Exposure: Aim for 15-20 minutes of sunlight on most days.
 Getting outside can be a simple and effective way to boost your vitamin D levels.
-In Scotland this can be difficult, particulrly in the winter.
+In Scotland, this can be difficult, particularly in the winter.

 Dietary Sources: Incorporate vitamin D-rich foods into your meals.
 Options include: